-The COVID-19 pandemic has pushed tens of thousands of people out of the workforce, which also has a certain impact on the bhutan festival tours
+The COVID-19 has pushed tens of thousands of people out of the workforce, which also has a certain impact on the bhutan festival tours

 On Monday (local time), the National Institute of Economic Research (NBER) released a working paper titled "The Impact of COVID-19 Infection on Workers" to discuss the impact of repeated COVID-19 infections on the U.S. labor market.